Beef and Cabbage Chow Mein

 - Blend the chia seeds with the water to create a gel and set aside to thicken.

 - Brown the mince off in the EVOO in a large pan.
 Add the garlic and the onion and continue cooking until the onion is transparent.
+Add the curry powder and spices and cook off for 1-2 minutes.

 - Add the celery, beans and cabbage and stir fry until they soften, stirring occasionally for about 10 minutes.